ctross/DieTryin/README.md

  compile_data(path=path, game="ReducingData")
 ```

-This will build two files for each game.
-A summary table, which gives self vs. alter allocation data, and checks that the sum of entries is correct.
+This will build two files for each game (a summary table and an edge-list).
+A summary table, which gives self vs. alter allocation data, checks that the sum of entries is correct.
 If the checksum cell isn't the same for all respondents, then someone probably made a mistake during data collection or data entry!
 Better go fix the corresponding .csv files.
 If the summary tables look good, then we are set.
 The other files are the edgelists.
 These say how many coins ego gave to each alter.

 Now that we are sure that the data look good, let's see what we owe the community!
 ```{r}